Heat Treatment of Corundum

 Such modifications are called “treatments” or “artificial property changes” and the treatment of gemstones causes a larger number of rough gemstones to meet the requirements of the market, i.e. the supply of attractive material is increased, leading to significantly improved market prospects.
 Without this practice, we would see far less sapphires on the market with similar good clarity or colour, and at far higher carat prices due to limited supply, hence making sapphires more accessible and affordable.
 Unaffected by this is the low supply of natural material used for jewellery.

-Here is a visual example of what effects heat treatment can have but not necessarily.
-The Art of heating is very complex…
+Here is a visual example of what effects heat treatment can have.
+The Art of heating is very complex and requires expertise in order to bring out the best in every stone.

 These sapphires were cut before the heat treatment to demonstrate the possible colour changes (left half before, right half after the heat treatment).